 Living a minimalist life is honestly hard.
 Doing this 30-day minimalism game helps you achieve a ton!
 The Minimalists came up with this challenge.
 We’ve done it twice at home.
 Joshua and Ryan, the minimalists, laid out this idea which helps you get rid of 465 items!
 On the first day you get rid of one thing, on the second day two things, and so on.
 As The Minimalists say: anything goes!

 You can donate, trash or sell the items.
 The first couple days are easy, but as the month goes, it gets harder.
 Stay in track!
-I’ll be sharing my journey on my Instagram stories.
+I try to do this game at least twice a year.

 3. Set reasonable goals

 Shor term goals are much more manageable.
 If you’re thinking about a long term goal you’d like to achieve, break it down into smaller goals that would ultimately help you achieve that bigger goal of yours.
 Setting goals that we know that we’re most likely to achieve them gives us a different mindset.
 For instance, I’d like to stay more organized this year, so I’ll start with our house, and aspects of my life that I can actually control.
-I’m getting a planner this year!
+Definitely going for a health check up soon.

 4. Create routines